michaelmawick/MichaelMawick/README.md

 ## 🔥Current projects

 - **CodeBlocksMC** - The next Minecraft network with the best innovatice Minigames you can get!
 [Click here!](https://discord.codeblocksmc.com)
-- **Caesar** - The ultimate Minecraft Management System for your Minecraft Server!
-[Click here!](https://caesarnet.cloud)
-- **CleanPaper** - My first Android App for getting clean and nice looking Wallpapers (complete Open Source and Ad Free) [In progress](https://github.com/zCreeperYT)

----

-## 📚 Currently Exploring

-I'm always looking for new technologies to learn.
-Next on my list is **Swift** — once I get access to a Mac!

 ---